How Much Do Surrogates Make? – Compensation Structure and Key Factors

 How Much Do Surrogates Make with Physician’s Surrogacy?

-First-time gestational surrogates with Physician’s Surrogacy can earn between $48,000 and $75,000, plus additional bonuses.
-Our compensation packages are among the highest in the nation, reflecting our commitment to valuing and supporting our surrogates.
+First-time gestational surrogates with Physician’s Surrogacy can earn $48,000 to $75,000.
+They may also receive bonuses.
+Our compensation packages rank among the best in the country.
+This shows how much we value and support our surrogates.

 Factors That Influence Surrogate Pay